 When you pair the excellent size range with the adjustability of the jacket fit, it becomes pretty obvious that everyone will have the ability of feeling really comfortable in the Captivate jacket.

 If you are on a very tight budget, the Camel Crown jacket is a good option for you.
 While there are some higher quality jackets in a similar price range, this is by far the best budget 3-in-1 ski jacket you can get your hands on.

 You get a waterproof windbreaker and a warm fleece jacket for under $90.
-When you wear the two jacket together, you get a great ski jacket that performs perfectly fine in any weather conditions.
+When you wear the two jackets together, you get a great ski jacket that performs perfectly fine in any weather conditions.

 This women’s jacket also features adjustable elastic cuffs, an adjustable hood with a chin guard, and seamless zippers.
 All of those features help keep the wind out, and in combination with the Teflon exterior shell, they really help make the jacket 100% windproof.

-Another thing you will like about this jacket is the amount of pockets.
+Another thing you will like about this jacket is the number of pockets.
 There are both the windbreaker and the fleece hoodie has a roomy internal pocket and two zippered external ones, for a total of six pockets on the entire jacket.
 That’s pretty amazing for the price point, as it basically guarantees you will have enough room for everything you could possibly carry on you.

 Also, there is no insulation in the inner jacket, but that’s okay – fleece is a comfortable material that is great at keeping you warm.
 It just doesn’t have any water resistance whatsoever so it is suitable only for dry weather.

 Nitpicking aside, there is one thing that Camel Crown does better than all those expensive brands and I think they deserved to be praised for it.
 Their jackets are available in a wide size range that goes up to 3XL, meaning you actually get some plus-size options this time!